Empirical Likelihood

 - Trimming: Use a finite

-trim_capto improve robustness when large weights occur; prefer bootstrap variance when trimming. - Solver control: set
+trim_capto improve robustness when large weights occur. - Solver control: set

 control = list(xtol = 1e-10, ftol = 1e-10, maxit = 200)for tighter tolerances if needed.
 Globalization details are managed internally bynleqslv. - Standardization: